PredictionIO/Programmers-Guide-to-Machine-Intelligence-with-PredictionIO/chapter2.md

 Another way we might come up with a recommendation is as follows.
 We know Taylor Swift and Carrie Underwood CDs share certain features.
 They both, obviously, have prominent female vocals.
 They both feature singer-songwriters They both have country influences and no PBR&B influences (the term PBR&B, aka hipster R&B and R neg B, is a portmanteau of PBR--Pabst Blue Ribbon, the hipster beer of choice--and R&B).
 Then we think "Hey, Miranda Lambert CDs also have prominent female vocals and have country influences but no PBR&B influences, and we recommend Miranda Lambert to our new customer.
 With this recommendation method we extract a set of features from CDs this person likes and then think what other CDs share these features.

 Let's check this out a bit further.
-Suppose customers rate artists on a scale of 0 to 5 and we would like to predict how customers might rate a particular artist they haven't heard.
-Let's restrict ourselves to two features (country and PBR&B influences), five artists (Taylor Swift, Miranda Lambert,  Carrie Underwood, Jhené Aiko, and The Weeknd) and two customers (Jake and Ann).
-As owners of the vinyl record store we have gone through and rated the  artists on these features.
+We will restrict ourselves to two features (country and PBR&B influences), five artists (Taylor Swift, Miranda Lambert,  Carrie Underwood, Jhené Aiko, and The Weeknd) and two customers (Jake and Ann).
+As owners of the vinyl record store we have gone through and meticulously rated artists on these features.

 |Artist| Country| PBR&B|
 |:-----------|:------:|:------:|